 Audi e-tron range, battery and charging

-The Audi e-tron's 248-mile independently tested range is impressive, if not outright class-leading; the Jaguar I-Pace recorded 292 miles under the same procedure.
+The Audi e-tron's 248-mile independently tested range is adequate but a bit disappointing given the size of the battery.
+The Mercedes EQC has a smaller 80kWh battery but manages 259 miles of range, while the Jaguar I-Pace records 292 miles.
 Like the Jaguar, it can charge rapidly at 150kW, but a dearth of such stations in the UK right now means you're restricted to slower 50kW charging, which should top up the battery to 80% in about 90 minutes.

 Audi e-tron range

-The Audi e-tron has the potential to charge very quickly indeed, as it's capable of taking power from 150kW charger.
+The Audi e-tron has the potential to charge very quickly indeed, as it's capable of charging at speeds of to 150kW - faster than the Mercedes EQC's maximum charging capacity of 110kW.
 That'll take the battery to 80% capacity in around 30 minutes.
 The problem is, 150kW chargers are currently few and far between in the UK, so you'll have to rely on 50kW units while out and about for the time being.
 That means a top-up time more like 90 minutes.

-You can also charge the e-tron at home, of course, with 11kW charging standard and 22kW charging available as an option, although your house will need to have three-phase power to make use of the fastest domestic charging speed.
-Working in conjunction with an energy provider's 'smart meter', charging can be scheduled for when electricity is at its cheapest.
+You can also charge the e-tron at home, of course; a standard 7kW wallbox will charge the e-tron in around 13 hours, and working in conjunction with an energy provider's 'smart meter', charging can be scheduled for when electricity is at its cheapest.